Fools for Scandal: Plot

 Film star Kay Winters (Carole Lombard) is traveling through Paris under a wig and the pseudonym of Kay Summers with her maid and companion Myrtle (Marie Wilson).
 She meets Rene (Fernand Gravet), a French marquis who has lost all his money and has pawned all his material possessions to live, something Paris society does not know.
-He sees her on the street and offers to give her a tour of the real Paris.
+He sees her on the street in Montmartre and offers to give her a tour of the real Paris.
 Kay, who already had plans to attend dinner with Lady Paula Malverton (Isabel Jeans), tries to brush him off, only to become charmed by the persistent and impetuous Rene.
 Once finished with the tour, they have dinner, and unexpectedly run into Lady Malverton and her party.
 Lady Malverton calls Rene over to her table.
 When he returns, he discovers that Kay has left.
 However, she left a note asking him to lunch with her the following day.

 Kay returns to her hotel, to see Phillip Chester (Ralph Bellamy) waiting for her, the man who is in love with her.
 The next day, Kay is waiting by the fountain and Rene discovers that he has overslept.
 His friend, Dewey Gilson (Allen Jenkins), has taken too long getting Rene's suit from the pawn shop.
 Rene waits, helplessly, as Kay prepares to leave.
 However, he runs down and obtains two carpets from a salesman, wrapping them around himself as a form of wealthy robe.
 He alerts Kay that he will be ready to have lunch in just a while, but two women, who believe that he is selling the carpets, demand to buy them.
 In an argument about who can buy the carpets between the women and Kay, the carpets are pulled from Rene and he runs away in his underwear.